vshenoyTT/t3k-README/falcon-40b.md

 ## Inputs

 - A sample of input prompts for 32 users is provided in `models/demos/t3000/falcon40b/demo/input_data.json`.
 - If you wish to run the model using a different set of input prompts you can provide a different path `--input-path`.
-Run using:

 ```sh
 pytest --disable-warnings -q -s --input-method=json --input-path='models/demos/t3000/falcon40b/demo/input_data.json' models/demos/t3000/falcon40b/demo/demo.py`